List of Arrested Development characters: Maeby Fünke

 Mae "Maeby" Fünke (born September 22, 1990; played by Alia Shawkat) is the overlooked yet independent, sarcastic, and crafty daughter of Lindsay and Tobias.
 Maeby attends a progressive school before she and her parents move in with her uncle Michael.
 Maeby immediately becomes unmotivated and disengaged when she enters the public school system.
 She frequently directs her efforts at new ways to shock her woefully neglectful parents, which inadvertently turn her into a rather successful con artist.
 In one instance, Maeby swindles her peers out of charity money by pretending to be a disabled girl named "Surely" who suffers from a rare, debilitating illness called "B.S."
 In the third season, Maeby actually prospers professionally despite her academic failures, conning her way into a job as a movie executive and maintaining the charade (with astounding and increasing success) for several months.
-She gets fired only when George Michael sends invitations for her sixteenth birthday party to all the other studio executives in her address book, who suddenly realize how young she really is.
+She gets fired only when George Michael sends invitations for her 16th birthday party to all the other studio executives in her address book, who suddenly realize how young she really is.
 Her boss, Mort Meyers, though, wants her back when he realizes what a celebrity she has become as a result of this scandal.